15 Profitable 3D Printing Business Ideas to Start Today

 10. 3D printer rental services

 Renting 3D printers offers a profitable opportunity, as many cannot afford high-end equipment.
-You can serve students, small businesses, and tech enthusiasts by providing access to advanced printers.
-3D Hubs, now HubSpot Manufacturing, started as a rental network and was acquired for $280 million in 2021.
+3D Hubs started as a rental network and was acquired for $280 million in 2021.

 Market insights: